mskutta/mskutta.github.io/_posts/2019-09-03-sitecore-how-to-fix-tds-item-file-line-endings.md

 > Execute the following steps in a clean repository with no pending changes.

 1. Add the following to gitattributes.
-See [Git Attribute Templates](https://onenorthi.atlassian.net/wiki/pages/createpage.action?spaceKey=DOC&title=Git+Attribute+Templates&linkCreation=true&fromPageId=319815687) for a good example of what your gitattributes file should look like.

     ```
     *.item -text